Hydrogen-powered aircraft: Demonstrations

 It has the possibility to store 9 kg of hydrogen, 4x11 kW fuel cells and 2x10 kWh batteries.

 On 19 January 2023, ZeroAvia flew its Dornier 228 testbed with one turboprop replaced by a prototype hydrogen-electric powertrain in the cabin, consisting of two fuel cells and a lithium-ion battery for peak power.
 The aim is to have a certifiable system by 2025 to power airframes carrying up to 19 passengers over 300 nmi.

 On 2 March 2023, Universal Hydrogen flew a Dash 8 40-passenger testbed with one engine powered by their hydrogen-electric powertrain.
 The company has received an order from Connect Airlines to convert 75 ATR 72-600 with their hydrogen powertrains.

 On 8 November 2023, Airbus flew a modified Schempp-Hirth Arcus-M glider, dubbed the Blue Condor, equipped with a hydrogen combustion engine for the first time, using hydrogen as its sole source of fuel.

 On 24 June 2024, Joby Aviation's S4 eVTOL demonstrator, refitted with a hydrogen-electric powertrain in May, completed a record 523 miles non-stop flight, more than triple the range of the battery powered version.
-It landed with 10% liquid hydrogen fuel remaining in its cyrogenic fuel tank, and the only in-flight emission was water vapor.
+It landed with 10% liquid hydrogen fuel remaining in its cryogenic fuel tank, and the only in-flight emission was water vapor.
 A hydrogen fuel cell system provided the power for the six electric rotors of the eVTOL during its flight, and a small battery provided added takeoff and landing power.

 The American aerospace company acquired German hydrogen flight developer H2FLY, known for its advancements in hydrogen-electric propulsion.
 Based on this technology, Joby integrated similar liquid hydrogen (LH2) systems into a hydrogen-electric vertical take-off and landing eVTOL demonstrator, which is SHy4.
 On 11 July, Joby Aviation announced that its demonstrator aircraft had completed a 523-mile flight in June, more than five times the range achievable using the company's standard battery electric powertrain.
 The pre-production prototype had a liquid hydrogen fuel tank and a hydrogen fuel cell system.
 According to its manufacturers, the aircraft, which had previously flown more than 25,000 miles using battery electric power, landed with 10 per cent of its hydrogen fuel load remaining.
 Joby's engineering team collaborated with hydrogen propulsion specialists H2Fly, based in Stuttgart.